 - Under-represented students: Support policies and programs that focus on engaging and providing opportunities for female and minority students in science, math, and computer science.

-- Early and broad exposure: Support policies and programs that ensure that principles of computer science and computational thinking and STEM skills are integrated, where possible, in other subjects of K-12 instruction.
+- Early and broad exposure: Support policies and programs that ensure principles of computer science, computational thinking, and STEM skills are integrated, where possible, in other subjects of K-12 instruction.

-- Awareness and inspiration: Support school and public/private programs that inspire the next generation of students to pursue STEM and computer science careers and educate parents about the opportunities in these fields.
+- Awareness and inspiration: Support school and public/private programs that inspire the next generation of students to pursue STEM and computer science careers, provide real-world applied learning opportunities, and educate parents about opportunities in these fields.

 Promote High Standards and Accountability

-- Defend standards adoption: Support rigorous standards for students and the transition to assessments that provide a clearer picture of what and how students are learning and developing the skills necessary to be college-ready and succeed in the global marketplace.
+- Use data to drive accountability and learning: Support rigorous standards for students and the transition to data-driven assessments that provide a clearer picture of what and how students are learning and if they are developing the skills necessary to be college-ready and succeed in the global marketplace.